dgraph-io/dgraph/wiki/content/deploy/index.md

 This section refers to the `dgraph cert` command which was introduced in v1.0.9.
 For previous releases, see the previous [TLS configuration documentation](https://docs.dgraph.io/v1.0.7/deploy/#tls-configuration).
 {{% /notice %}}

-Connections between client and server can be secured with TLS.
-Password protected private keys are **not supported**.
+Connections between dgraph client and server can be secured with TLS.

+{{% notice "warning" %}}
+Password-protected private key files are **not supported**.
+Encrypted key files must be decrypted before being passed in to `dgraph`.
+{{% /notice %}}

 {{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
 This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
 When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}